RHIT-CSSE/csse290-ai/ClassMaterials/Week8/README.md

 ```

 **Description of each item:**
 * **movie_name**: The title of the movie.
-Not all reviews actually include this though, so for the ones that don't use a null value.
+Not all reviews actually include this though, so for the ones that don't, use a null value.
 * **recommended**: Did the author of the review recommend the movie?
 This should be a tri-state boolean (true, false, null).
 Null should only be applied in the case where you really can't tell.
 * **genre**: The genre of the movie being reviewed.
 Null should be applied when it's not evident from the review.
 * **your_interesting_fact**: Pick something you, as a movie viewer, would like to know before you watch a movie and see if you can extract it from the reviews.
 For example, trigger warnings (like the site: https://www.doesthedogdie.com/) or maybe you don't like long (or short movies) and want to get a feel for length.
 Whatever you choose, make sure at least some of the reviews can give you a result.